heremaps/flatdata/README.md

 }
 ```

+The full schema documentation can be find [here](docs/schema-language.md).

 ### Generating a module

 Flatdata relies on a generator that takes a flatdata schema file as an input and